Jonathan Wathen: Life and career

 Jonathan married Anne Waller, the widow of John Allen, on 8 June 1761 at St Botolph-without-Bishopsgate in London.
 Although he never had children of his own, Anne did have one daughter Mary Allen from her previous marriage.
-When this daughter in 1764 wed Joshua Phipps, Jonathan Wathen signed the church record as witness, and he is often listed as the grandfather of Mary's only son Jonathan Wathen Phipps (b.
-1769), whereas he is in fact the step grandfather.
+When this daughter in 1764 wed Joshua Phipps, Wathen signed the church record as witness, and he is often listed as the grandfather of Mary's only son, Jonathan Wathen Phipps (b.
+1769), whereas he is in fact the step-grandfather.

 Although Jonathan Wathen never received any formal medical training, he did publish, and became very well known.
 He always referred to himself in his publications as a surgeon, but he specialized in diseases of the eye and throat, and he is sometimes even referred to as one of the founding fathers of ophthalmology in England.
 However, that term is probably more appropriate for a college-trained physician named James Ware (1756-1815), who Jonathan took on as an assistant in 1777 when he was at Bond-court.
 The next year the two entered into a formal partnership, with Ware holding a one-fourth interest, that lasted until 1791 when Ware started his own practice.
 Although Ware ultimately became the better known of the two, and was even admitted as a Fellow to the Royal Society, he acknowledged in print his debt to his mentor and former partner Jonathan Wathen.

-When Wathen and Ware parted company, Jonathan took on his step grandson Jonathan Wathen Phipps in 1791 as an apprentice.
-The younger Jonathan went on in 1795 to become the eye doctor for King George III.
-The elder Jonathan continued to practice, having achieved renown equal to that of his deceased brother Samuel (d.
+When Wathen and Ware parted company, Jonathan took on his step-grandson Wathen Phipps in 1791 as an apprentice.
+Phipps went on in 1795 to become the eye doctor for King George III, and later changed his last name to Waller.
+Wathen continued to practice, having achieved renown equal to that of his deceased brother Samuel (d.
 1787), and died on 17 January 1808 at East Acton, London (Middlesex) in his 80th year.